 Yes, exemptions apply in certain situations.
 For a complete list of exemptions, see the pre-movement testing guidance available on GOV.UK.

-No, not unless your herd is subject to more frequent surveillance testing (e.g. producers of raw milk), or enhanced surveillance testing (e.g. radial testing).
+No, not unless your herd is subject to more frequent surveillance testing (e.g. bull hirer), or enhanced surveillance testing (e.g. radial testing).
 If your herd is subject to radial testing, the Animal & Plant Health Agency (APHA) will notify you of the requirement to pre-movement test.

 It is the cattle keeper’s responsibility to book and pay for a private pre-movement test with their private vet.
 However, a government-funded routine surveillance test (e.g. an annual whole herd test) can count as a pre-movement test if the timing is right.